FreeFem/FreeFem-modules/_modules/nonlinear-contact.md

 // Body geometry

 // Mesh quality
-int nu1  =100;           // Mesh quality for the first body int nu2  =102;           // Mesh quality for the second body
+int nu1  =100;           // Mesh quality for the body
+int nu2  =102;           // Mesh quality for the obstacle

 // Type of the Finite element space func Pk1 = P1;	// Finite element space